Estonian phonology: Consonants

 In addition, long consonants and clusters also have two suprasegmental lengths, like the vowels.
 This is described below.

 Non-phonemic palatalization generally occurs before front vowels.
 All word-internal and word-final alveolar consonants (except /r/) can be palatalized.
-In addition, about 0.15% of the vocabulary features fully phonemic palatalization, where palatalization occurs without the front vowel.
+In addition, about 0.15% of the vocabulary features fully phonemic palatalization, where palatalization occurs without the front vowel (e.g. /palʲk/ 'log, beam' vs /palk/ 'wage').
 A front vowel did historically occur there, but was lost, leaving the palatalization as its only trace (a form of cheshirization).
 It occurs word-finally or word-medially.
 Thus, palatalization does not necessarily need a front vowel, and palatalized vs. plain continuants can be articulated.
 Estonian has pre-palatalization: palatalization occurs before rather than after the consonant and is characterized by a longer i-like transition from vowel to consonant.
 Palatalization is not indicated in the standard orthography.

 Prosody

 The stress in Estonian is usually on the first syllable, as was the case in Proto-Finnic.
 There are a few exceptions with the stress on the second syllable: aitäh ('thanks'), sõbranna ('female friend').
 In loanwords, the original stress can be borrowed as well: ideaal ('ideal'), professor ('professor').
 The stress is weak, and as length levels already control an aspect of "articulation intensity", most words appear evenly stressed.

 A secondary stress, which is not always predictable, falls usually on odd-numbered syllables or some suffixes, e.g. -mine (laulmine [ˈlɑuːlˌmine] ‘singing’), -line (aluseline [ˈɑluˑseˌline] ‘basic, alkaline’), -lik (ohtlikku [ˈohːtˌlikːku] ‘dangerous (part. pl.)’).
 Words of more than three syllables can consist of combinations of monosyllabic, disyllabic and trisyllabic feet.

 Syllables can be divided into short and long.
 Syllables ending in a short vowel are short, while syllables ending in a long vowel, diphthong or consonant are long.
 The length of vowels, consonants and thus syllables is "inherent" in the sense that it is tied to a particular word and is not subject to morphological alternations.